pat/thinking-sphinx/indexing.md

 indexes "LOWER(first_name)", :as => :first_name, :sortable => true
 {% endhighlight %}

-Again, in this situation, an explicit alias is required.
+Again, in this situation, an explicit name is required.

 <h3 id="attributes">Attributes</h3>